Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 {% tab title="React Native" %}
 #### JavaScript

-### resetLinkageFields

 ```javascript
 ACPCampaign.resetLinkageFields();
 ```
 {% endtab %}
 {% endtabs %}

-## Set up push messaging
+## Set push identifier

-To enable push messaging with Adobe Campaign, the push identifier that is received from the Apple Push Notification Service \(APNS\) or Firebase Cloud Messaging \(FCM\) must be sent to the Adobe Identity service by calling `setPushIdentifer`.
-After the API is invoked, a network request is made to Campaign that contains the message interaction event.
+To enable push messaging with Adobe Campaign, the push identifier that is received from the Apple Push Notification Service \(APNS\) or Firebase Cloud Messaging Platform \(FCM\) must be sent to the Adobe Identity service by calling `setPushIdentifer`.
+More information regarding the `setPushIdentifer` API can be seen at [Identity API reference - setPushIdentifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#setPushIdentifierTitle) After the API is invoked, a network request is made to Campaign that contains the message interaction event.
 For more information about Campaign message interaction events, see [Implementing local notification tracking](https://helpx.adobe.com/campaign/kb/local-notification-tracking.html#Description).

 For more information about setting up your iOS app to connect to APNS and retrieve a device token that will be used as a push identifier, see [Registering Your App with APNs](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns?language=objc).
 For more information about setting up your Android app to connect to FCM and retrieve a device registration token that will be used as a push identifier, see [Set up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client).

 {% tabs %}
 {% tab title="Android" %}
-### setPushIdentifier

 #### Syntax

 ```java
 public static void setPushIdentifier(final String registrationID)
 ```

+- *registrationID*  is a string that contains the device token received from the Firebase Cloud Messaging Platform.

 #### Example